 A spiral mixer has a fixed dough hook that spins in place in the head of the mixer as the bowl rotates.
 Due to the design of the hook and its motion, it is incredibly efficient at quickly strengthening bread dough.
 Additionally, it incorporates a relatively large amount of air into the dough during mixing, which can help result in a more open loaf of bread.

-By contrast, most home bakers are familiar with a KitchenAid-style planetary dough mixer.
-Planetary mixers are great for most doughs, especially for cookies, cakes, batter, and even pizza dough.
-A planetary mixer is designed so the mixing arm rotates around the mixing bowl while at the same time the hook (or paddle) attachment itself spins.
-Think about this action much like the Earth orbits the sun: the Earth spins on its axis while at the same time orbits around the sun (and hence the term “planetary”).
-Planetary mixers have a fixed mixing bowl and typically a single motor.
+Most home bakers are familiar with a KitchenAid-style planetary dough mixer.
+Planetary mixers are great for most doughs, especially cookies, cakes, batter, and even pizza dough.
+A planetary mixer is designed so the mixing arm rotates around the mixing bowl while the hook (or paddle) attachment spins.

 Recommended reading: The Importance of Dough Temperature in Baking.